Do you feel guilty every time you eat fatty foods?

 A 3-week study of around 18 healthy adults shows that there isn’t much difference between the two.
 And besides, the intake of whole milk can in fact leads to fewer cases of diabetes and can also increase good cholesterol.

 A large analysis published in August in the journal The Lancet compares more than 135,000 people on low-fat and low-carb diets across 18 countries.
 The researchers say that low-fat diets were more likely to be linked with death from all causes.
 It also says that there was a higher likelihood of heart attacks and heart disease as well.

 So, it turns out that we are making a huge mistake by cutting down all the fat in our body.

 Our body requires fat.
-It has some major function in our body, including absorption of vitamins and minerals, building of cell membranes and is even required for blood clotting.
-Thus, intake of fat is very necessary.
+It has some major functions in our body, including absorption of vitamins and minerals, the building of cell membranes, and is even required for blood clotting.
+Thus, the intake of fat is very necessary.

 The Good and Bad Fat

 Everything has a good side and a bad side.
 Thus some kinds of fat are better than others.

 For instance, unsaturated fats are healthier than trans fats or saturated ones.
 Unsaturated fat that includes nuts, olive oil, avocados, fishes, etc which make your diet healthier are very useful to our body.

 On the other hand, trans fat is the most dangerous one that is present in the junk foods that we consume.
 It not only raises bad LDL cholesterol but also lowers good HDL levels.
 Artificial trans fats can also create inflammation, which is linked to heart disease, stroke, and other chronic conditions and contributes to insulin resistance, which increases your risk of developing Type 2 diabetes.